 C. Confirm whether the firm has procedures for minimizing potential conflicts of interest and if so, confirm that you are aware of these procedures.

-D. State the name of the person at your sponsoring firm who has reviewed and approved your multiple employment or business related activities or proposed business related activities.
-E. If you do not perceive any conflicts of interest arising from this employment, explain why.
+ring firm who has reviewed and approved your multiple employment or business

+arising from this employment, explain why.

+ctivities.